Why Choose Metcalf for DUI Defense in Tampa?

 - DUI manslaughter

-If you are arrested after causing a DUI accident that results in serious bodily injury, you will be charged with a third-degree felony.
-You face up to 5 years in prison and fines up to $5,000 as well as restitution, license revocation, ignition interlock device, vehicle impoundment, and DUI school.
+If a DUI leads to serious bodily harm, it is considered a third-degree felony.
+Consequences can include up to 5 years in prison, fines up to $5,000, restitution, driver’s license revocation, vehicle impoundment, ignition interlock requirements, and mandatory DUI school.

 If a DUI accident results in a person’s death or the loss of a pregnancy, you will be charged with a second-degree felony.
 This is punishable by up to 15 years in prison and fines up to $10,000 as well as additional DUI penalties.
 The judge must also impose a minimum-mandatory 4 year prison sentence if you are convicted.

-You can be charged with and convicted of a DUI without any alcohol in your system.
-Florida’s DUI law states you can be charged for a DUI if you are under the influence of any chemical substance or controlled substance.
-A drug DUI can include valid prescription drugs that impair your ability to drive safely.
+You can be charged with a DUI in Florida even if no alcohol is in your system.
+The law allows DUI charges for being impaired by any chemical or controlled substance, including prescription medications that affect your ability to drive safely.

 Underage DUI